Amplitude-Developer-Docs/amplitude-dev-center/docs/data/ampli/git-workflow.md

 !!!info

-    If you run `ampli pull` on a merged version it will update the `ampli.json` and Ampli SDK to contain the associated version main that was created by the merged branch.
+    If you run `ampli pull` on a merged version it will update the `ampli.json` and Ampli Wrapper to contain the associated version main that was created by the merged branch.
 If you want to get the latest version of `main` you can run `ampli pull` a second time.

 ## Github Actions